Frequently Asked Questions

 Can I use your music in a commercial project for free?

 Yes – as long as you credit me for the use of my music.

 Can I use your music for free in videos released on my monetised YouTube channel?

 Yes – as long as you credit me.
 For YouTube channels, you will need to provide a credit (at least stating my name ‘Scott Buckley) in the description below the video.
 If you don’t you will likely receive an automated copyright claim from me.
 But don’t worry – if you add a credit to your description, you can have the claim removed by following some quick instructions on this page: Copyright Claims Release.

 Your music is free?!
 How do you make money, then?

-To make ends meet, I’m supported by some fabulous Patreon donors who chip in a few bucks every time I release a new library track; on top of some equally fabulous one-off donors through PayPal.
-If you want to donate though, feel free!
+I’m supported by some fabulous Patreon donors who chip in a few bucks every month; on top of some equally fabulous one-off donors through PayPal.
+I also earn income when my music is streamed on platforms like YouTube, Spotify, etc. If you want to donate though, feel free!
 I also license my music to those who cannot attribute my work (see below).

 I can’t give you credit.
 Can I still use your music for free?

 Sadly, no. You will need to buy a license – but I’ve tried to keep them pretty affordable.
 You can request a license on this page: ‘Licensing‘.